Logo Icon

 How to Prepare for CAT in 7 Months?

-Can I crack CAT 2025 in 7 months?
-The CAT exam is probably on November 30th this year, which is the last Sunday of November.
+Can I crack CAT 2026 in 7 months?
+The CAT exam is likely to be on November 29th this year, which is the last Sunday of November.
 If you start preparing for it in the first week of May, you'll have about 210 days, or roughly 7 months, to prepare.

 If you really commit to studying for the CAT, you can score well in that time.
 The most important things are to have a good plan, use the right study materials, and stay consistent and dedicated to your study routine.